TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 The R script [`co-expression_analysis_of_interacting_gene_pairs_and_categories_expression_logged.R`](co-expression_analysis_of_interacting_gene_pairs_and_categories_expression_logged.R) was used to:
 - Log and TPM normalise *E. scolopes* expression data across tissues
-- Calculate  Pearson’s correlation coefficients for co-expression per gene pair across *E. scolopes* tissues for each interaction category and plot it as a density plot
+- Calculate Pearson’s correlation coefficients for co-expression per gene pair across *E. scolopes* tissues for each interaction category, ignoring gene pairs with zero variance in expression
+- Plot gene pair co-expression values across interaction categories as a density plot
 - Calculate significant differences (Wilcoxon test with BH correction), means, and medians in co-expression coefficients for gene pairs across different interaction categories

 ## Insulation score analyses